 1 Dan Ouka 6:10 - An infant requiring medical attention: There's an identifiable individual to whom consent attaches and consent can being given prior, so consent is in play.
 In line with the presumption that minors are incapable of giving informed consent, parental consent can be substituted in place of the child's.

 2 Anthony Magnabosco 2:49 - Adoption: There's an identifiable individual to whom consent attaches and consent can being given prior, so consent is in play.
 The fundamental principle undergirding adoption of a minor is the best interests of the child, not forcing your will on them as AM frames it.
 That means a presumption s/he would want and consent to being adopted by a loving and stable family.
 In cases where children are old enough, their consent is in fact sought, meaning consent is explicit.
 In cases involving newborns, consent is implied.
-(This is why SHD's analysis is wrong.)
+(This is also why both Dan Ouka's and SHD's analyses are wrong.)

 3 SHD 1:27:25 - Saving an unconscious person trapped in a burning car: There's an identifiable individual to whom consent attaches and consent can being given prior, so consent is in play.
 Rescuers imply consent by leaning on the presumption that the person would want to be rescued.